Interview with Sébastien Cans

-Here is his exclusive interview: Mission, Training, High level and Championships are at the heart of this exchange.
+Here is his exclusive interview: Mission, Training, High Level and Championships are at the heart of this exchange.

-Hello Sebastien, could you first introduce yourself in a few words?
+Hello Sébastien, could you first introduce yourself in a few words?

-- Training (federal and state diplomas) for Styve PERON
+- Training (Federal and state diplomas) for Styve PERON

-- Development of the federal cable under construction in Paris (Choisy) for Franck CHOCUN
+- Development of the Federal Cable under construction in Paris (Choisy) for Franck CHOCUN

 - Coordination of high level disciplines for Sébastien CANS